codeigniter4/shield/docs/1 - concepts.md

 This document covers some of the base concepts used throughout the library.

+## Repository State

+Shield is designed so that the initial setup of your application can all happen in code with nothing required to be saved in the database.
+This means you do not have to create large seeder files that need to run within each environment.
+Instead, it can be placed under version control, though the Settings library allows those settings to be easily stored in the database if you create an interface for the user to update those settings at.

 ## Settings

 In place of the CodeIgniter `config()` helper, Shield uses the official [Settings](https://github.com/codeigniter4/settings) library.
 This provides a way to save any Config class values to the database if you want to modify them, but falls back on the standard Config class if nothing is found in the database.

 ## User Providers

 To make the system as flexible as possible, you can define which class should be able to interact with your chosen persistence system to get the user records.
 Typically this is going to be a Model, and one is provided for you, at `Sparks\Shield\Models\UserModel`.
 This is defined in `Config\Auth->userProvider`.

 ```php
 public $userProvider = 'Sparks\Shield\Models\UserModel';